 If the stack is full and a non-masked interrupt takes place, the interrupt request flag will be recorded but the acknowledgment will be inhibited.
 When the stack pointer is decremented (by RET or RETI), the interrupt will be serviced.
 This feature prevents stack overflow allowing the programmer to use the structure more easily.
-In a similar case, if the stack is full and a "CALL" is subsequently executed, stack overflow occurs and the first entry will be lost (only the most recent 6 return addresses are stored).
+In a similar case, if the stack is full and a "CALL" is subsequently executed, stack overflow occurs and the first entry will be lost (only the most recent 8 return addresses are stored).

-Data Memory - RAM
+Data memory - RAM

-The data memory is designed with 92×8 bits.
-The data memory is divided into two functional groups: special function registers and general purpose data memory (64×8).
+The data memory is designed with 224×8 bits.
+The data memory is divided into two functional groups: special function registers and general purpose data memory (192×8).
 Most are read/write, but some are read only.

-The special function registers include the indirect addressing register (00H), timer/event counter register (TMR;0DH), timer/event counter control register (TMRC;0EH), program counter lower-order byte register (PCL:06H), memory pointer register (MP:01H), accumulator (ACC;05H), table pointer (TBLP;07H), table higher-order byte register (TBLH;08H), status register (STATUS;0AH), interrupt control register 0 (INTC0; 0BH), PWM data register (PWM;1AH), the I2C Bus slave address register (HADR;20H), the I2C Bus control register (HCR;21H), the I2C Bus status register (HSR;22H), the I2C Bus data register (HDR;23H), the A/D result lower-order byte register (ADRL;24H), the A/D result higher-order byte register (ADRH;25H), the A/D control register (ADCR;26H), the A/D clock setting register (ACSR;27H), I/O registers (PA;12H, PB;14H, PC;16H, PD;18H) and I/O control registers (PAC;13H, PBC;15H, PCC;17H, PDC;19H).
+The special function registers include the indirect addressing registers (00H;02H), timer/event counter higher-order byte register (TMRH;0CH), timer/event counter low-order byte register (TMRL;0DH), timer/event counter control register (TMRC;0EH), program counter lower-order byte register (PCL;06H), memory pointer registers (MP0;01H, MP1;03H), accumulator (ACC;05H), table pointer (TBLP;07H), table higher-order byte register (TBLH;08H), status register (STATUS;0AH), interrupt control register 0 (INTC0; 0BH), PWM data register (PWM0;1AH, PWM1;1BH), the I2C BUS slave address register (HADR;20H), the I2C BUS control register (HCR;21H), the I2C BUS status register (HSR;22H), the I2C BUS data register (HDR;23H), the A/D result lower-order byte register (ADRL;24H), the A/D result higher-order byte register (ADRH;25H), the A/D control register (ADCR;26H), the A/D clock setting register (ACSR;27H), I/O registers (PA;12H, PB;14H, PC;16H, PD;18H) and I/O control registers (PAC;13H, PBC;15H, PCC;17H, PDC;19H).
 The remaining space before the 40H is reserved for future expanded usage and reading these locations will get "00H".
-The general purpose data memory, addressed from 40H to 7FH, is used for data and control information under instruction commands.
+The general purpose data memory, addressed from 40H to FFH, is used for data and control information under instruction commands.

 All of the data memory areas can handle arithmetic, logic, increment, decrement and rotate operations directly.
 Except for some dedicated bits, each bit in the data memory can be set and reset by "SET [m].i" and "CLR [m].i".
-They are also indirectly accessible through memory pointer register (MP;01H).
+They are also indirectly accessible through memory pointer registers (MP0;01H/MP1;03H).